-Effective Date Grant Date Stock Options Units (In Thousands) Exercise Price NT\$ 2005.09.30 2006.05.05 10,000 \$12.10 (Original price \$16.90) 2007.10.16 2007.10.31 6,181 \$42.60 (Original price \$44.20) 2012.05.28 2013.05.07 10,000 \$84.30 (Original price \$93.00)
+Effective Date Grant Date Stock Options Units (In Thousands) Exercise NTS 2005.09.30 2006.05.05 10,000 (Original price \$12.10 \$16.90) 2007.10.16 2007.10.31 6,181 (Original price \$42.60 \$44.20) 2012.05.28 2013.05.07 10,000 (Original price \$84.30 \$93.00)

 Each option is eligible to subscribe for one common stock of SENAO when exercisable.
 Under the terms of SENAO Plans, the options are granted at an exercise price at the closing price of the SENAO's common stocks listed on the TSE on the grant dates except when the closing price is lower than par value, the option exercise price would become par value.
 The SENAO Plans have exercise price adjustment formula upon the issuance of new common stocks, capitalization of retained earnings and/or capital reserves, stock split as well as distribution of cash dividends (except for 2007 Plan), except (i) in the case of issuance of new shares in connection with mergers and in the case of cancellation of outstanding shares in connection with capital reduction (2007 Plan is out of this exception), and (ii) except if the exercise price after adjustment exceeds the exercise price before adjustment.
-The options of all the Plans are valid for six years and the graded vesting schedule for which 50% of option granted will vest two years after the grant date and another two tranches of 25%, each will vest three and four years after the grant date respectively.
+The options of all the Plans are valid for six years and the graded vesting schedule for which 50% of option granted will vest two years after the grant date respectively.